Todt family murders: Murders

 Anthony Todt's motive for the murders is unclear, as his testimony about them changed multiple times.
 At one point, he had claimed Megan attempted suicide by stabbing herself in her liver after killing the children; in other testimony, he said he was trying to save the family from "the Apocalypse" and join them in the afterlife.

 While the Todts usually returned to Connecticut from Florida during the winter to enjoy the snowy weather, in 2019, they remained in Celebration.
-The police performed an initial welfare check on December 29, but left when they received no response from anyone inside the house.
+The police performed an initial welfare check on December 29 but left when they received no response from anyone inside the house.
 Investigators from the U.S. Department of Health and Human Services Office of Inspector General and Osceola County deputies returned on January 13, 2020, after disturbing cell phone texts began appearing on family members' phones from Anthony Todt.

 Despite the Todts' presence in Florida, mail piled up on the porch of the home, and an eviction notice was placed on the door.
 A warrant was issued for Anthony's arrest, and authorities arrived at the home.
 Anthony wandered out of his house shaking strangely.
 Obtaining a key from the property's landlord, authorities entered the home and discovered a pungent odor.
 In beds throughout the house, family members were discovered stabbed in their stomachs and smothered to death with crucifixes gripped in their hands.
-Zoe Todt had decomposed to the point that authorities initially couldn't find her until they examined Megan's corpse and saw Zoe's body beneath her feet.
+The body of Zoe Todt, the couple's 4-year-old daughter, had decomposed so severely that authorities initially couldn't find her until they examined Megan's corpse and saw the girl's body beneath her mother's feet.
 The family dog, Breezy, was lying dead on the floor in her dog bed in the master bedroom.

 Anthony himself had consumed a large amount of Benadryl in what he claimed was a suicide attempt.
 The children had also been drugged with Benadryl.